 • Chocolate workshops just for kids by Hotel Chocolat • Chose between London Convent Gdn & Leeds venues • Kids will learn about the history of chocolate • A Hotel Chocolat bar to decorate in their own style

-• Ultimate chocolate workshop in Bournemouth • Make Belgian truffles from scratch & decorate them • Learn all about tempering during a demonstration • Chocolate fountain will be free-flowing throughout
+• Ultimate chocolate workshops Bournemouth & London • Make Belgian truffles from scratch & decorate them • Learn all about tempering during a demonstration • Chocolate fountain will be free-flowing throughout

 Fellow chocoholics everywhere will absolutely adore these chocolate making experiences.
 They’re very much hands-on and enjoyable, making them a great choice for individuals, couples and small groups.
 And you get to eat what you’ve made!

 If you’re unfortunate enough to be allergic to chocolate, these workshops won’t be for you.
 Even if you don’t actually like eating chocolate that much, you will learn how to make and beautifully package chocolates that you can then give as a lovely hand-made gift to someone you love!

 I have a nut allergy.
 Can I still take part in a chocolate-making workshop?

 All allergies are taken seriously by chocolate workshop schools.
 The classes aren’t suitable for those with serious nut allergies, as nuts are often present and traces of nuts in the chocolate used cannot be ruled out.
 In some cases, workshops can be adapted for vegans and those who avoid dairy if the school is contacted in advance.
 There are not normally any wheat products used, so gluten is not usually an issue.